miscavel/ht_module_federation/REFACTOR_FIRST_STRATEGY.md

 # Refactor-First Strategy: The Modular Monolith

 ## Executive Summary
 This strategy focuses on cleaning up the existing codebase *before* introducing the complexity of Module Federation.
-The goal is to transform a "Spaghetti Monolith" into a "Modular Monolith" where boundaries are strictly enforced by tooling.
+The goal is to transform a into a Modular Monolith where boundaries are strictly enforced by tooling.

 **Why this approach?**
-*   **Safety**: You don't break the build.
-You fix dependencies while the app is still one cohesive unit.
+*   **Safety**: We don't break the build.
+We fix dependencies while the app is still one cohesive unit.
-*   **Velocity**: Refactoring is 10x faster because your IDE (VS Code) can trace references, rename symbols, and move files across the entire project instantly.
+*   **Velocity**: Refactoring is 10x faster because our IDE (VS Code) can trace references, rename symbols, and move files across the entire project instantly.
-*   **Validation**: You can prove that "WMS" is independent before you actually move it.
+*   **Validation**: We can prove that "Core", "WMS" and "ASRS" can be split into separate modules before breaking out.

 ---

 ## Phase 1: The Logical Split (In-Place)

-Your first goal is to organize the code into "Domains" that mirror your future repositories.
+The first goal is to organize the code into "Domains" that mirror our future repositories.

 ### 1. Restructure Folders
 Move files from technical layers (components, services, utils) to domain layers.